murilobast/apichallenge/README.md

 # LoL - API Challenge
 This Github repo is made for LoL API Challenge @RiotGamesAPI.
 This was an URF specific challenge more information can be found [here](https://developer.riotgames.com/discussion/riot-games-api/show/bX8Z86bm).
 <br>
 The result of this project is a website which is [lelking.com](http://www.lelking.com/).
-The project is made in [Meteor](https://www.meteor.com/) and a further explanation about everything on the project and this repo is below.
+The project is made with [Meteor](https://www.meteor.com/) and a further explanation about everything on the project and this repo is below.
 ## What is meteor?
 And why?
 > Meteor is a complete open source platform for building web and mobile apps in plain JavaScript.